weiliu2016/weiliu2016.github.io/_pages/about.md

   - /about.html
 ---

-- Dr. Wei Liu is an Assistant Professor (Lecturer) in Transport Engineering jointly appointed by the School of Computer Science and Engineering and the School of Civil and Environmental Engineering at UNSW.
-Prior to his position at UNSW, he was a Lecturer at University of Glasgow, UK, and was a postdoctoral researcher at Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland, and was a visiting scholar at University of Florida, US.

-- Dr. Wei Liu mainly works in transport system modelling and optimisation; large-scale traffic modelling, simulation and computing; transport economics; and urban big data analytics.
-In recognition of his research, Dr Liu has received a Best Paper Award from the International Transportation Economics Association (ITEA) for young scholars in 2015, and has received the Overseas Research Awards from HKUST for 2013-2014.
+Dr. Wei Liu is an Assistant Professor (Lecturer) in Transport Engineering jointly appointed by the School of Computer Science and Engineering and the School of Civil and Environmental Engineering at [UNSW Sydney](https://www.unsw.edu.au/).
+Prior to his position at UNSW, he was a Lecturer at [University of Glasgow](https://www.gla.ac.uk/), UK, and was a postdoctoral researcher at [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/en/), Switzerland, and was a visiting scholar at [University of Florida](http://www.ufl.edu/), US.
+Dr. Liu mainly works in transport system modelling and optimisation; large-scale traffic modelling, simulation and computing; transport economics; and urban big data analytics.
+In recognition of his research, Dr Liu has received a Best Paper Award from the [International Transportation Economics Association (ITEA)](https://iteaweb.org/) for young scholars in 2015, and has received the Overseas Research Awards from [The Hong Kong University of Science and Technolog](https://www.ust.hk/home) for 2013-2014.
 Also, He was the winner of The European Transport Innovation Challenge 2017 under European Commission.

-Research interests
+Research Interests
 ======
 - Transportation Network Modelling and Optimisation
 - Transport and Urban Data Analytics
 - Transportation Economics
 - Automated and Shared Mobility

-Research group
+Research Group
 ======
 - Kai Xu (PhD Student, 2019 T3, from South China University of Technology, China)
 - Runqing Zhao (Master by Research, 2019 T3, from UNSW Sydney, Australia)